srlm-io/rickshaw/README.md

 This is a fork of the ShutterStock master repository.
 Changes include:
  - Pulled the VividCortex Range Selection tool.
 Brought it up to match the current ShutterStock Master
  - Added support for selecting line width.
+ - Added more zooming functionality to Range Selection.
+You can now pass an onZoomOut function that will be called on right click, instead of the default onZoom.
+You can also pass `false` to the rangeSelector.zoomTo function to prevent the onZoom function being called (allows you to call zoomTo from within onZoom).

 The sequence of commands that I used to integrate the shutterstock master into this repository:
 ```